Back To Top

 How do you get stains out of a boucle couch?

-‘If you do have a spill on your boucle sofa you should blot the stain immediately with paper towels or an absorbent cloth,’ Sarah explains.
+If you spill on your boucle sofa, you should blot the stain away immediately with paper towels or a cloth.

-Then, you can either use mild upholstery cleaner for delicate fabrics or any mild bleach-free detergent you have around the house.
+Then, you can either use a mild upholstery cleaner for delicate fabrics or any mild bleach-free detergent you have around the house.
 Prepare a solution of warm water mixed with the detergent and apply it to the stain with a white cloth.

 ‘Always use a blotting motion instead of rubbing to prevent distortion of the texture.
 Blot from the outer edges of the stain toward the centre to avoid spreading it further,’ Luis recommends.